Automated Impact Assessment¶

 A higher absolute score, whether positive or negative, indicates greater confidence in the assessment.

-A match score of 0 means either that the negative and positive scores cancel each other out, or that the platform is unsure about the particular CVE and therefore cannot give it a score.
+A match score of 0 means either that the negative and positive scores cancel each other out, or that the platform is unsure about the particular vulnerability and therefore cannot give it a score.
+Only vulnerabilities with a score of -2 or higher are displayed in the CVE tables.
+Vulnerabilities with a score below -2 are automatically hidden and assigned the closed status Not affected.
+This ensures that potentially relevant vulnerabilities are not lost, while those least likely to apply are filtered out.

 Note